 | License | Apache 2.0 | MIT | MIT | ISC |

 Salesforce DX MCP vs SurajAdsul’s MCP Server: These serve fundamentally different purposes.
 The DX MCP server is for developers building on the platform — deploying code, creating LWC components, running code analysis, managing DevOps workflows.
-SurajAdsul’s server is for interacting with Salesforce data — querying records, creating objects, managing schemas via natural language.
-Many Salesforce developers will want both.
+SurajAdsul’s server is for interacting with Salesforce data, but it’s been frozen for a year; Advanced Communities’ server is a better-maintained alternative for data operations.

-Unique advantage: The DX MCP server is the only Salesforce MCP implementation with dedicated LWC tooling (20+ tools for component creation, testing, accessibility, design-to-code conversion) and DevOps Center integration (9 tools for the full CI/CD pipeline).
+Unique advantage: The DX MCP server is the only Salesforce MCP implementation with dedicated LWC tooling (20+ tools for component creation, testing, accessibility, design-to-code conversion), DevOps Center integration (9 tools, now GA), and the new ApexGuru performance analysis tool.
 No community server comes close to this depth for platform development.

 Known Issues